Sorted header abstract pattern

 Freya’s buy now pay later story

 Among these young professionals was Freya, 23, an adviser at a large government agency.
-She is a savvy user of Zip, Laybuy, Afterpay and Humm, having got onboard with buy now pay later early on.
+She’s a savvy user, having got on board with BNPL early on.

-“I was working at Farmers one summer, getting paid fortnightly,” she remembers and wanted to avoid getting into trouble with a credit card as she had seen others do.
+“I was working at Farmers one summer, getting paid fortnightly,” she says, recalling that she wanted to avoid getting into trouble with a credit card as she had seen others do.
 “Getting a credit card at 19 is quite a scary thing.
 I like to be aware and know what I’m doing.
 You do have the horror stories about credit cards.
 It can be quite daunting.”

-The fortnightly repayments worked well for her own pay schedule, and they came in handy as she moved into a new flat, using it to get a new bed, and even that new coffee machine she wanted.
+The fortnightly BNPL repayments worked well with her own pay schedule, and it came in handy when she moved into a new flat and used it to get a new bed, and even that new coffee machine she wanted.

-After a while, she found using buy now pay later a bit addictive, with all the perks and rewards on offer.
-These days, for example, with Afterpay she doesn’t even need to pay the first installment straight away and can defer repayments.
+After a while, Freya found using BNPL is a bit addictive, with all the perks and rewards on offer.
+These days, for example, with Afterpay she doesn’t even need to pay the first instalment straight away and can defer her repayments.

-At one point Freya contacted Afterpay to reduce her credit limit by half.
-She had drifted up to $3000, and despite earning well, that was more credit than she thought safe for her.
+At one point, she contacted Afterpay to reduce her credit limit by half.
+She had drifted up to $3000, and despite earning well, that was more credit than she thought was safe for her.
 “Borrowing $3000 is actually $750 a fortnight in repayments,” she explains, “which is a lot of money.”

-With the world opening up and international acts coming, Freya has used BNPL with Ticketmaster – she was able to use it to get festival tickets for her and her friends.
-“With the payments being split up for myself I could manage that, and they could pay me back.”
+Freya has used BNPL with Ticketmaster – she was able to use it to get festival tickets for her and her friends.
+“With the payments being split up for myself, I could manage that, and they could pay me back.”

-Like all debt, people need to make sure it works for them (and not them working for it!).
-Freya acknowledges that people can wind up some in hardship if it is not managed properly.
+Like all debt, people need to make sure it works for them (and that they’re not working for it!).
+Freya acknowledges that people can wind up in hardship if it’s not managed properly.

 “Some people are really good at it, but I know not everyone has the same income.
 What is their threshold, their matrix for working this out?
 Some people don’t understand the obligations and can get themselves into trouble.”